 The Hot Air SMD rework stations are more expensive than the latter two.
 They use nozzles of different types and sizes.
 The hot air repair tooling is a standard tool mainly because it is ideal for damage-free repair.
 An example of a perfect solution for surface mount technology components is the GOOT GSR-302.

-Repair systems are readily available in the market, but electronic companies need to keep in mind that repair tools don’t need to be expensive when it comes to choosing the right repair equipment.
+Repair systems are readily available in the market, but electronic companies need to keep in mind that repair tools don’t need to be expensive when choosing the right repair equipment.

 These are simply metal conductors looped through a ferrite bead and just as similar to the through-hole designs, but instead, they have axials and caps instead of leads.
 They have a dark grey color and also have magnetic features.